Understanding Organic Inspections

 Recordkeeping and Audit Trails

-Good records are key to passing your inspection.
+Good records are key to completing your inspection.
 You’ll be asked to walk through at least two audit trail exercises to demonstrate traceability and compliance.

 Types of Audit Trail Exercises: